nrjess/twitter-sna/README.md

 `twitter-sna` on your computer.
 That folder is your local copy of the repository.

-Note that the package code uses relative rather than absolute folder path and file name references.
+Note that the code uses relative rather than absolute folder path and file name references.
 Moving or renaming subfolders and/or files may cause problems.
 We have tested it only with the folder structure and file naming used in the primary repository on GitHub.

 ## Understanding the Repository Structure and Contents